-If you’re taking the short spread, you’d want to sell the longer expiration and buy the shorter expiration.
-What makes it long or short, bullish or bearish is the combination of the strike prices.
+If you take the short spread, you’d want to sell the longer expiration and buy the shorter one.
+The combination of the strike prices makes it long or short, bullish or bearish.

-For example, if you’re going to be bullish but short you’d buy the near expiration with the higher strike price.
+For example, if you’re bullish but short, you’d buy the near expiration with the higher strike price.
 You’d sell the lower strike price with the far expiration.

 Maximum Profit and Using Volatility

 Diagonal spreads are strategies in which you want low implied volatility.
 The more volatility there is, the less it helps you.